jasonmauss/jasonmaussblog/_posts/2023-12-02-professional-tennis-needs-major-restructuring.md

 ### Prize Money: The status quo has to go

-Every major professional sport, whether it's teams or individuals, has some disparity among how much each player earns.
-The *superstars* in pro sports can make ten, twenty, or even fifty times as much as their colleagues, especially if you factor in earnings from sponsorships and other non-salary income.
-For tennis to have it's top-ranked and most popular players earning more than their lower ranked, less popular peers is not one of the financial aspects of tennis that I have a problem with.
-However, the distribution of prize money for tournaments could really stand to have some more thought given to it.
-A more even (I'd say *fair*) distribution of the prize money pool could go a long way to make the same coaching, training and career resources available to more players and even potentially increase the longevity of players careers.
+In the realm of professional sports, be it team-based or individual, a pronounced income disparity prevails among players.
+The *superstars* of the sports world can amass earnings ten, twenty, or even fifty times greater than their colleagues, especially when factoring in income from sponsorships and other non-salary streams.
+In the context of tennis, the phenomenon of top-ranked and highly popular players out-earning their lower-ranked counterparts isn't inherently problematic from a financial perspective.

+However, where tennis faces a critical financial challenge lies in the distribution of prize money at tournaments.
+It's here that a nuanced examination is warranted.
+A more equitable—dare I say, *fair*—allocation of the prize money pool could significantly enhance the sport.
+Such an approach would not only democratize access to crucial resources like coaching, training, and career development, but also holds the potential to extend the longevity of players' careers.
+By fostering a more inclusive financial landscape, tennis can ensure that the benefits of success are shared more broadly, creating a sustainable and thriving ecosystem for all its participants.

 For my example, I'm using a decent size professional tennis tournament.
 Not one of the four majors, but one of the bigger tournaments - Indian Wells.
 In the table below is the prize money structure for the 2023 Indian Wells men's singles draw, and how I would structure the prize money if it were up to me. *I would also increase the share of revenue that tournaments are required to share with the players via prize money, but that's a whole other topic*.
 While I'm only using men's singles as an example here the same redistribution percentages could be applied to prize money for women's tennis, doubles, etc.

 #### 2023 BNP Paribas Open Men's Singles (Indian Wells)

-It's important to keep in mind the percentages as well as how many players get eliminated each round (receiving the same payout) and what percentage of the prize money that round's payout represents.
+It's important to keep in mind the percentages as well as how many players get eliminated each round (receiving the same payout) and what percentage of the prize money that the payouts for that round's losing players represents.
 I've included it all in this breakdown to hopefully show how absurdly lopsided the earnings are at the top.

-The total prize money available was $8,800,000.
+The total prize money available on the men's side (as well as the women's) in 2023 was $8,800,000.
 A portion of that goes to doubles teams so the total prize money going towards singles competition was **$6,857,990**.

 <table>
   <tbody>